g0mb4/arma-ws/README.md

 This is a simple addon, that will launch a WebSocket server, recieves/sends data between an external WS app and the ARMA engine.

-This mod is basically a .DLL file.
+This mod is basically a .DLL/.SO file.

 ## Modes